French Present Tense 101: What You Should Know

 Regular endings for -re verbs follow a similar pattern.
 Drop the -re ending and use -s, nothing, -ons, -ez, or -ent instead.

 |il/elle/on vend||ils/elles vendent|

-Attending the complicated French irregular verbs
+What about the complicated French irregular verbs?

 |j’ai||je suis||je vais||je fais|

 |il/elle/on a||il/elle/on est||il/elle/on va||il/elle/on fait|